-Union Representatives assigned to a fire incident base camp are to use the same work schedule they used on their home unit.
-They are not to be assigned to first eight hour tours.
+Union Representatives assigned to a fire incident base camp are to use the same work schedule they use on their home unit.
+They are not to be assigned beyond an eight-hour shift.
 Further, Union representatives are not legally entitled to earn overtime or compensatory time off while performing union representational duties.
 The only exception is where the person is already on overtime in the performance of agency work and is called off that work for a short period of time to take care of a union representational situation.
 The Union Representative must check in with the IC upon arrival and departure.
-However, it is the responsibility of the Finance Chief for supervision, including time recording, of a Union Representative(s) assigned to the camp.
+However, it is the responsibility of the Finance Section Chief for supervision, including time recording, of a Union Representative(s) assigned to the camp.

-INTERAGENCY INCIDENT MANAGEMENT TEAMS Refer to NMG 20
+INTERAGENCY INCIDENT MANAGEMENT TEAMS

 The type of team to mobilize is based on incident complexities and other considerations.
-Refer to Red Book, Chapter 11, Incident Management and Response.
+Refer to Interagency Standards for Fire and Fire Aviation Operations; Red Book, Chapter 11, Incident Management and Response.